-Nicole Planell is an associate in the Litigation practice group, where she focuses in the areas of commercial litigation, construction defects and professional liability matters.
+Nicole Planell is a partner in the Litigation practice group, where she focuses in the areas of commercial litigation, construction defects and professional liability matters.

 Nicole has a demonstrated history of managing complex civil litigation cases in the areas of real estate and insurance defense law, including title claims, code compliance, consumer lending practices, construction defects, indemnity claims, professional malpractice, premises liability and general liability claims.
 She drafts and prepares all manner of litigation documents, including motions, memorandums of law, discovery demands and responses, counter- and cross-claims, and answers and affirmative defenses.
 For clients involved in real estate litigation, she also prepares foreclosure litigation documents and attends mediations, depositions and city code violation hearings.